amcm329/code_of_duty_nasa_space_apps_2024/README.md

 ├── scripts/        # Scripts used for the creation and deployment of the dashboard ├── static/         # All images used in the project.
 It also includes both training and testing images.
 ├── css/            # Style files for the dashboard.
+├── WAVERSE_SeismicDetectionAcrossTheSolarSystem.pdf #slides with key points on the project.
 ├── index.html      # Main page of the dashboard.
 ├── LICENSE.txt
 └── README.md